mario-gellrich-zhaw/data_analytics/README.md

 ## Getting Started

-### Creating a fork of the course GitHub repository
+### Creating a fork of the course repository

-To fork the GitHub repository with the course material, navigate with your web browser to:
+To fork the GitHub repository into your GitHub account, navigate with your web browser to:

 ```bash
 https://github.com/mario-gellrich-zhaw/data_analytics.git